-In this qualification, there is one non-exam internally-assessed component, which will be assessed through a Pearson-set Assignment.
+In this qualification, there are two non-exam internally-assessed components, which will be assessed through Pearson-set Assignments.

-This assignment is set by Pearson and is a summative assessment, which means there is a distinct period of assessment that is separate from the practice, exploration activities and formative assessments that have been used during the learning period.
-It is important that you explain to learners that the assignment is being used to formally assess their performance against the learning outcomes.
+These assignments are set by Pearson and are summative assessments, which means they are distinct periods of assessment that are separate from the practice, exploration activities and formative assessments that have been used during the learning period.
+It is important that you explain to learners that these assignments are being used to formally assess their performance against the learning outcomes.

-The Pearson-set Assignment will:
+Each Pearson-set Assignment will:

-- provide a vocational context to engage learners and to set the scene for the tasks to be completed across all the learning outcomes.
-In some instances, you can adapt the context to make it more relevant to your learners; the guidance provided within the assignment will clearly state whether there are opportunities to contextualise - give learners clear tasks with the associated marks and the approximate time to complete each task - give clear structures for evidence and specify the form(s) of evidence that learners should produce - ensure that learners are drawing on the specified range of teaching content - allow learners to select and apply their learning using appropriate self-management of tasks if a component contains synoptic assessment.
+- provide a vocational context to engage learners and to set the scene for the tasks to be completed across all the learning outcomes - give learners clear tasks with the associated marks and the approximate time to complete each task - give clear structures for evidence and specify the form(s) of evidence that learners should produce - ensure that learners are drawing on the specified range of teaching content - allow learners to select and apply their learning using appropriate selfmanagement of tasks if a component contains synoptic assessment.

-A new Pearson-set Assignment is released in November each year through the secure area of our website.
-Each Pearson-set Assignment will be clearly marked with the academic year of release; you must ensure that you are using the current year's assignment to assess your learners.
+For each component, new Pearson-set Assignments are released twice a year through the secure area of our website.
+Release dates will vary by sector; please refer to individual components for the annual release date of the assignments.
+Each Pearson-set Assignment will be clearly marked with the assessment series and academic year of release; you must ensure that you are using the current series' assignment to assess your learners.

 Each Pearson-set Assignment is to be issued to learners with a defined start date and completion date set by the centre and clear requirements for the evidence that they need to provide.
-You will need to explain to learners how the assignment is used for assessment, how it relates to the teaching programme, and how learners should use and reference source materials, including what would constitute plagiarism.
-You should also explain the approach to operating assessment, such as how learners must submit work and request extensions.
+You will need to give learners a guide that explains how these assignments are used for assessment, how they relate to the teaching programme, and how learners should use and reference source materials, including what would constitute plagiarism.
+The guide should also set out your approach to operating assessment, such as how learners must submit work and request extensions.

-The Pearson-set Assignment must be completed under supervised conditions; please refer to the guidance in the Pearson-set Assignment for the component for any supervision requirements specific to each assignment.
+All Pearson-set Assignments must be completed under supervised conditions; please refer to the guidance in the Pearson-set Assignment for individual components for any supervision requirements specific to each assignment.